 Again, the areas where tattoos hurt most are the same places where laser removal causes more discomfort.

-The above tattoo pain level chart shows the differences in pain levels experienced on certain parts of the body when getting a tattoo.
+This tattoo pain level chart shows the differences in pain levels experienced on certain parts of the body when getting a tattoo.
 These differences also apply to laser tattoo removal, though the pain will be lower than what you felt when getting the tattoo.

 Still concerned about the pain from tattoo removal?
 Here are some tips for managing it as well as possible, both during and after the removal process.